-The 5 Best Laptops For DotA 2 in 2022 (Competitive Gaming & High Framerates)
+5 Best Laptops For DotA 2 (Latest Patch)

-Let’s leave intros out of the way and get right into how to find the best laptop for Dota 2.
+Intros out of the way, let’s talk about how to find the best laptop for Dota 2.

-The old version of DotA 2 COULD run on ANY cheap laptop ….
+Back in the days, DotA 2 COULD run on ANY laptop ….

 Recommended Hardware Requirements For Dota 2